 On November 2nd, Day of the Dead Festival of Altars will be held in Potrero Del Sol Park aka.
 La Raza Park.
 Please come and participate in building an altar or come to view the community altars.

 The making and viewing of traditional, contemporary, or experimental altars is a unique transformative experience connecting us closer to our Ancestors.
-Bring flowers, votive candles, and mementos of loved ones to contribute to the Community Altars.
+Bring flowers, 8 inch glass prayer candles, and mementos of loved ones to contribute to the Community Altars.

 There are two ways to build an altar, you can either come to a Community Workshop and join a group altar or you can build your own personal altar.
-To RSVP an altar space contacts us at DODaltars@gmail.com or attend a community workshop.
+To RSVP an altar space contacts us at DODaltars@gmail.com, come during community workshop hours to sign up or come to our booth at Mission Community Market on Thursdays between 5pm - 7pm.
 All are welcome to participate.
 Please read the Altar Guidelines before starting construction.